Reecepbcups/craft-nfts/REALESTATE_WITH_ONFT/readme.md

 ### MAKE SURE WE COMPRESS IMAGES -> JPG & COMPRESS QUALITY BEFORE SENDING TO IPFS. + ALSO REMOVE META/EXISF DATA.
 ### Need to use py script

-Needed:
-- When making a property, have a list of set broad types (Home, Business, Apartment, etc.)
-- When creating a property and it is all setup, return the uuid in an easy to click format to copy paste (in game plugin) (Maybe we could return the format which is in info.json ! just ensure there is a , at the end)

 Setup:
-- setup the real estate in game including all the keys, maybe we base64 encode this? but then again may not be a good idea.
+- setup the real estate in game including all the keys.
 - Take screenshots of the real estate, edit the filename = the token name.
 Ex: 0001.png.
 - Set the string name with a key of the UUID of this property (Will will query the API for all our needs)